Abhay520/Manga-Downloader-Discord-Bot/README.md

 # Using and configuring the bot

-There are 2 things you need to do to able to use it:
+There are a few things you need to do to able to use it:

 Make a bot using discord's developer portal
 There are a lot of resources on how to do that online, such as :